project-aethermesh/aetherlay/services/health-checker/README.md

 3. **JSON-RPC Validation**: Sends `eth_blockNumber` requests to validate endpoint health.
 4. **Status Update**: Updates Redis with health status and request counts.
 5. **Logging**: Provides detailed logs for monitoring and debugging.

+### Note on Ephemeral Health Checks

+- The environment variable `EPHEMERAL_CHECKS_INTERVAL` is only relevant for the load balancer when regular health checks are disabled (`HEALTH_CHECK_INTERVAL=0`).
+- In this mode, the load balancer will use ephemeral health checks to monitor failed endpoints at the specified interval (default: 30s).
+- The standalone health checker will not run if `HEALTH_CHECK_INTERVAL=0`.

 ## Redis Data Structure